 Zoom also has an automatic captioning feature as well as a facility for live manual captioning by third parties or participants.
 It is a good idea to tell students about the captions functionality in the platform you are using and encourage them to try it.

-If users come across uncaptioned or content or inaccurate captions, Google Chrome provides automated captions, which appear whenever chrome identifies spoken audio.
+If users come across uncaptioned content or inaccurate captions, Google Chrome provides a captioning tool, which appears whenever spoken audio is identified in the browser.
 To turn on captions in Chrome, go to Settings>Advanced>Accessibility, and there is a toggle at the top of the screen to turn live captions on or off.

-Live human captioning may be required as a reasonable adjustment for some students and the Disability Advisory Service can help facilitate this, or agree alternative reasonable adjustments (firstname.lastname@example.org).
+Live human captioning may be required as a reasonable adjustment for some students and the Disability Advisory Service can help facilitate this, or agree alternative reasonable adjustments.
+The Disability Advisory Service can be contacted at firstname.lastname@example.org.